 The President’s Office is home to the President, Vice President, and the Executive Director of Operations, News and Communications.
 Voting delegates elect the President and Vice President at the IAA Annual Meeting.
 In addition to their Farm Bureau duties, both President and Vice President are full-time farmers.

 The Divisions of Illinois Farm Bureau are made of up leaders and employees who create and manage programs, services, and activities to fulfill the needs of our members and support our county Farm Bureaus.

 The Office of the General Counsel provides legal services to the Illinois Farm Bureau , county Farm Bureaus, COUNTRY Financial, Prairie Farms Dairy, and some other IFB affiliates.

 Some legal specialties within OGC include agricultural law, insurance and financial services law, tax and benefits law, employment law, environmental law, real estate law, contract law, corporate law, and litigation.

 Legal Services also serves as the corporate secretary for the Illinois Farm Bureau and COUNTRY Financial, maintaining the official corporate records for the companies.

 The News and Communications Division communicates to our members, as well as for our members.

 The weekly newspaper, Farm Week, is written for our farmers and has timely information on issues, markets, and crop conditions around the state.
 FarmWeekNow.com provides weather, commodity prices, and news stories, along with audio and video reports.
 RFD Radio Network produces and broadcasts farm news and market information Monday through Saturday.
 Partners magazine informs non-farmer members about agriculture, farmers, farm family life, and rural Illinois.
 It is distributed quarterly to our associate members.

 Issue management, Media Relations and the Video Production are also part of this division.

 The Finance Division is responsible for the money that flows through Illinois Farm Bureau and some affiliates, as well as administrative services, information technology, and the operation and security of the IAA building.
 Health services and Employee Services and Activities are also housed in this Division.

 Information Technology handles employee computer and internet needs, as well as maintaining the organization’s website.
 They oversee systems and county support services including our membership database.
-The Information Resource Center offers library services to staff.
+The Information Resource Center offers research services to staff.